Breckenridge Cost of Living: 7 Essentials For Your 2023 Budget

 As with many mountain towns in Colorado, the town of Breckenridge has become increasingly popular in recent years.
 As a result, Breckenridge is developing a finesse comparable to other well-known resort towns, such as Aspen, Telluride, Steamboat Springs, and Vail.
 While some residents live in the area year-round, many Breckenridge homeowners own properties in this town as vacation homes or property rentals.

 Compared to other regions of the country, Breckenridge's cost of living is well above average and has a higher cost of living than the state average.
 Breckenridge's overall cost of living index is 141.6, with housing, groceries, and healthcare higher than the national average.
-And while these three factors do make the Breckenridge lifestyle come at a premium, residents will have access to some of the country's best mountain homes, unparalleled food options, and high-quality healthcare.
+And while these three factors do make the Breckenridge lifestyle come at a premium, residents will have access to some of the country's best mountain homes, unparalleled food options, and the robust Breckenridge economy.
 Keep reading to learn more about what goes into the cost of living in Breckenridge.

 Table of Contents